dektrium/yii2-user/docs/social-auth.md

 ### Google

+- You can register new application and get secret keys [here](https://console.developers.google.com/project).
 - First of all you need to enable Google+ API in `APIs & auth` section.
 - Then you need to create new client id on `APIs & auth > Credentials` section
 - `Authorized JavaScript origins` should contain url like `http://localhost`